Basics2022/bbooks-fluid-mechanics/_sources/ch/compressible/intro.md

   * in unsteady conditions, the governing equations are hyperbolic

 [^ns-math]: Dissipative terms make Navier-Stokes equations elliptic in steady conditions and parabolic in unsteady conditions.

+As an example, the mathematical nature of governing equations of steady flows naturally apperas as a function of the (local) Mach number $M$:
+- in the potential equation for irrotational homo-entropic flows.
+The (global) nature of the [linearized potential equation](compressible:irrotational:potential-equation:homoentropic:linearized:steady) depends on the Mach number of the reference flow $M_{\infty}$;
+- in the characteristic method for steady compressible flows (**todo** *collect all the material, now here and there, e.g. in Math:PDE:hyperbolic equations*): in a d-dimensional domain, $d+2$ families of characteristic surfaces exist in supersonic regions, while only $d$ families exist in subsonic flows.
+Thus, it's not possible to use the method of characteristics: the solution in a point $P$ is not function of the values of $d+2$ variables on the $d+2$ characteristic lines through $P$, but depends on the solution in its neighborhood (typical condition for elliptic equations).

 Introduction to hyperbolic problems:
 - Link to Math jbook: hyperbolic problems, method of characteristics, integral balance, jumps,...